Account Management

 Account Management Trading Strategies

 % risk based method/technique says that there'll be a certain percentage of your equity balance that's at risk per trade.
-To calculate the percentage risk per each transaction, you need to know 2 things, the percentage risk that you've chosen and contract/lot size of an opened/executed trade order so that to calculate where to put the stoploss order.
+To calculate the percentage risk per each transaction, you need to know 2 things, the percentage risk that you've chosen and contract/lot size of an opened/executed order so that to calculate where to put the stoploss order.
 Since the percentage is known, we shall use it to calculate the lot and position size of the trading order to be opened and placed in the market, this is known & referred to as position size.

 Example

-Then 2 % is equivalent to $1,000
+Then 2 % is the same as $1,000

 Other factors to consider include: